NotDSF/HttpSpy/README.md

 # HttpSpy
 A powerful and highly efficient network debugging tool for Roblox (and exploits)

+## Alert
+This project will not be updated until the release of Synapse V3.

 ## Usage
 > Be sure to execute the HttpSpy before the target script!
 ```lua